The Alex Scoop: An Inspiring Journey with Cerebral Palsy in Calgary

 Hi, I am Alex

 I live with Cerebral Palsy (CP) which affects my fine and gross motor skills.
-I use a wheelchair, an adapted bike and a walker for mobility.
+I use a wheelchair, an adapted bike, a Rifton walker and a Trexo robotic gait trainer for mobility.

 I have spastic cerebral palsy which means my muscles tend to be stiff so I do a lot of physiotherapy including stretching and strengthening to help my body stay limber and strong.
 I think exercising is important for everyone but especially for people with cerebral palsy.